viorik/ConvLSTM/README.md

 To run this demo, you first need to install the [extracunn](https://github.com/viorik/extracunn) package, which contains cuda code for SpatialConvolutionalNoBias layer and Huber gradient computation.

+You also need to install the [stn](https://github.com/qassemoquab/stnbhwd) package, and replace the existing BilinearSamplerBHWD.lua with the file provided here.

 More details soon.